nervosnetwork/ckb/rpc/README.md

 * `ping_peers()`
 * result: `null`

-Requests that a ping be sent to all connected peers, to measure ping time.
+Requests that a ping is sent to all connected peers, to measure ping time.

 ##### Examples